Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 Today Raleigh and I are doing a joint photo shoot.
-We’re taking a break while they mock up a faux stereotactic drift interface.
+We’re taking a break while they mock up a faux stereotactic interface.
 My back is sore, because for some reason they thought it would look good if Raleigh stood opposite me and held my ankle while I arched my back and twisted to look at the camera.
 I’m not sure what this is supposed to convey.
 But, they said that they heard from Vogue that I liked manchego cheese so there was so much of it at lunch.
 This makes up for a lot, in my book.

 When I was growing up, I never wished you were my brother, not even when we watched ocean documentaries or when you were teaching me to play the bass, because to wish that felt like a betrayal of my real family.
 My first family.
 I didn’t want to replace them with living people.
 Now I wish that I had more people than memories.

-Syncope is playing on the overhead speakers as I type this.
+Evangeline is playing on the overhead speakers as I type this.

 Love,